-Third Sector New England is pleased to announce that Lee Swislow has been named as interim chief executive officer.
-She is replacing Jonathan Spack, the long-time CEO of Third Sector New England, who retired in December 2016 after 34 years of service to the organization.
+TSNE is pleased to announce that Lee Swislow has been named as its Interim Chief Executive Officer.
+She is replacing Jonathan Spack, the long-time CEO of TSNE, who retired in December 2016 after 34 years of service to the organization.

 You can read Jonathan Spack's retirement announcement on our website.

-“After conducting an extensive search for candidates for the position, we are thrilled to welcome Lee to Third Sector New England.
+“After conducting an extensive search for candidates for the position, we are thrilled to welcome Lee to TSNE.
 TSNE is a robust organization with large projects and many stakeholders.
-Lee has the experience TSNE needs to guide our organization through the transition process,” says Tammy Dowley-Blackman, Third Sector New England Board President.
+Lee has the experience TSNE needs to guide our organization through the transition process,” says Tammy Dowley-Blackman, TSNE Board President.

-“I am so honored to be joining Third Sector New England, an organization known throughout the region—and, indeed the country—for the quality of support services it provides to the nonprofit community,” says Lee Swislow, Interim Chief Executive Officer.
+“I am so honored to be joining TSNE, an organization known throughout the region—and, indeed the country—for the quality of support services it provides to the nonprofit community,” says Lee Swislow, Interim Chief Executive Officer.
 “I look forward to collaborating with staff and the TSNE Board to continue their great work and to help guide the organization through the transition to a new CEO.”

 Ms. Swislow will support TSNE’s staff as the board of directors continues to oversee the process to choose a permanent CEO.
 The board of directors has hired Management Assistance Group (MAG) to assist with the transition.
 MAG will support TSNE’s board of directors in developing the CEO job description, conduct an organizational assessment, meet with external stakeholders and help the board develop the next stage plan, including the hiring of the executive firm to conduct the national CEO search.